fomightez/b-roll-binder/README.md

 Launch Binder session from the `launch binder` badge above or click [here]((https://mybinder.org/v2/gh/fomightez/b-roll-binder/master?urlpath=lab)) and then follow the steps below to fill the panels with the running tech like in the image above:

 - When the session launches, the four terminal panels should already be arranged in your browser window much like in the image above.
-You'll probably want to stretch out the browser window to fill your screen as much as possible.
+You'll probably want to stretch out the browser window to fill your screen as much as possible. <=== UPDATE: **Don't be surprised if the automatic arranging of the terminal panels does not happen.
+I had seen it stop working about a year ago as JupyterLab workspaces and Binder changed some things.
+However, today I noticed it was working again.
+Then after deleting an old note mentioning it wasn't working, upon rebuild it seemed to show the correct arrangement for split second and then it goes away.
+In short you may need to make and arrange the terminal windows yourself.
+Hopefully eventually things will stabilize so the window opens with the correct arrangement reliably again.**

 - The remaining steps just step through placing code into each of the terminal panels to execute so that the appropriate program starts.